Clackamas Community College

 Business Training: CCC offers contracted employee training through the Customized Training & Development Services program and assistance to small businesses through the Small Business Development Center.

-Bar graph showing Enrollment Breakdown by Student Program (Fall 2022); Community Education 34 percent, Other 23 percent, College Transfer 22 percent, Technical Degree or Certificate 17 percent, Developmental Education 4 percent.
+Bar graph showing Enrollment Breakdown by Student Program (Fall 2023); Community Education 33 percent, College Transfer 22 percent, Other 21 percent, Technical Degree or Certificate 19 percent, Developmental Education 5 percent.

-Bar graph showing Revenue-General Fund; Property Taxes 36 percent, State Appropriations 30 percent Tuition and Fees 21 percent, Federal One-time Funds 11 percent, Other Revenue 3 percent.
+Bar graph showing Revenue-General Fund; Property Taxes 37 percent, State Appropriations 34 percent, Tuition and Fees 25 percent, Other Revenue 5 percent.